sf-wdi-24/modules/week-11-front-end-frameworks-and-mobile/day-02/module-01/readme.md

 ### WebView

 > A View that displays web pages.
 This class is the basis upon which you can roll your own web browser or simply display some online content within your Activity.
-It uses the WebKit rendering engine to display web pages and includes methods to navigate forward and backward through a history, zoom in and out, perform text searches and more.
-[WebView](http://developer.android.com/reference/android/webkit/WebView.html)
+It uses the WebKit rendering engine to display web pages and includes methods to navigate forward and backward through a history, zoom in and out, perform text searches and more. <a href="http://developer.android.com/reference/android/webkit/WebView.html" target="_blank">WebView</a>

 If you need to use one, I'm sorry.
 This will likely be the slowest part of your app.